Trentonom0r3/After-Diffusion/README.md

 A CEP Extension for Adobe After Effects that allows for seamless integration of the Stable Diffusion Web-UI.
 Compatible with AE versions CC 2019 and up.

+## Coming Soon!

+- Sketch Mode
+  - Use Paint tools within AE to use IMG2IMG Sketch!

+- Layer Controls!
+  - Determine your input, sketch, and control layers, even if the effect is on a different layer!

+- Marker Generation
+  - Option to run SD only on frames corresponding to markers!

+- Loading Bar
+  - Get Real time updates from SD in the CEP extension'

 ## Updates in After-Diffusion V2.0